argonne-lcf/conda_install_scripts/alcf_polaris/README.md

 ...
 libpython3.10.so.1.0 => not found
 ```
+**Answer**: indeed, having `LDFLAGS` set as above during `pip install --verbose git+https://github.com/pyg-team/pyg-lib.git` results in a broken `libpyg.so`.
+Rebuilding after `unset LDFLAGS`, then re-exporting the env var is fine. **However, this emphasizes that it might be problematic to have the LDFLAGS setting in the modulefile**.
+When users load the Anaconda module, and try to build additional software from source (esp. in a cloned conda env), this may cause serious issues.

+- [ ] Add warning about `LDFLAGS` to docs?
 - [ ] Add Ray
 - [ ] Add Redis, Redis JSON, newer DeepHyper
 - [ ] Track all my GitHub issues from last 2x months